hmdsa/hmdsa/docs/pages/tools/applicationdata.md

 ---
 layout: page
 title: Application Data-based Profiling
-subtitle: Application data enables performance understanding in conjunction with the platform
+subtitle: Application and Platform Data Integrated for Performance Understanding
 ---

 Application data is collected in conjunction with platform and facilities data.
 Integrated analysis provides insights into whether [performance variation is due to application changes or system conditions](../insights.md).
 Higher-order *[figures of merit](../insights.md)* provide at-a-glance understanding of all conditions, for running and historical jobs, in a dashboard.